Aquila63/FYP-SSLChain-Backend/README.md

 #Installation & Use

-To compile the code, run `make ..` under the `build` directory.
+To compile the code, run `make` under the `build` directory.
 To run the code, run `./SSLChain` within the same directory.
 I did neglect to clean up my builds during development, so you're better off running a `make clean` beforehand to be safe.

 When started, the server will initiate and begin calculating proof-of-work for the three test blocks; these should take anywhere from 0 - 20 seconds, but usually takes about 5-10 seconds on average.